ratwolfzero/hopalong_python/README.md

 Verification

 - To demonstrate this clearly, the following two images show the results from comparing density estimation methods: pixel-based and histogram-based.
 The first shows mapping the continuous trajectory points to discrete integer pixels and counting the hits, while the second shows directly applying NumPy's`np.histogram2d(..., density=True)`function to the continuous trajectory points.
 Both methods highlight areas of higher concentration in a very similar and effective way.

-  The intensity of the color gradient depends on the resolution of the image (number of pixels) or the number of bins in the histogram.
-Lower resolution or fewer bins lead to a more intense gradient because more trajectory points are concentrated within a smaller area, amplifying the density contrast.

-  Note: Applying`scipy.ndimage.gaussian_filter`to the`image`is a potential option to increase contrast, but it alters pixel hits.
-This method is not implemented in the current code.

 **Pixel Based Approximation**
 ![Example Attractor Image](./examples/Figure_ex_6.png)